 Get 20% Discount today

-Misoprostol is the second medicine taken for a medication abortion.
-When used in combination with mifepristone, it’s 98% effective in ending a pregnancy in the first trimester.
+Get it nowMisoprostol is the second medicine taken for a medication abortion.
+When used in combination with mifepristone, it’s up to 98% effective in ending a pregnancy in the first trimester.

-Misoprostol, also called Cytotec, has been used as an abortion medication since the late 1980’s and early 1990's.
+Misoprostol, also called Cytotec, has been used as an abortion medication since the late 1980s and early 1990s.
 At that time, misoprostol was approved only to treat peptic ulcers, but women in areas with restrictions to abortion access discovered the side effect of uterine cramping and vaginal bleeding.
-In the United States, misoprostol was FDA-approved for medication abortion treatment in 1996.

 How does misoprostol work?

 Misoprostol causes the uterus (or womb) to contract, causing cramping and bleeding to empty the contents of the uterus, thus ending a pregnancy.
-When taken with the other medication often used for medication abortion treatment, mifepristone, it’s 98% effective in ending pregnancy in the first trimester.
+When taken with the other medication often used for medication abortion treatment, mifepristone, it’s up to 98% effective in ending pregnancy in the first trimester.

-To use misoprostol, we recommend meeting with an abortion provider who can prescribe the medications and ensure the process is completed safely.
-In 24-48 hours after taking 200mg mifepristone, the medication which ends the pregnancy, you’ll take four 200mcg tablets of misoprostol.
-Misoprostol causes uterine cramping and bleeding.
-Generally, you’ll experience vaginal bleeding within about 6-24 hours after taking the misoprostol, and heavy bleeding can last for a few hours.
+To use misoprostol, we recommend consulting with an abortion provider who can prescribe the medications and ensure the process is completed safely.
+For most patients, 24-48 hours after taking 200mg mifepristone, the medication which ends the pregnancy, you’ll take four 200mcg tablets of misoprostol (Hey Jane's clinical care team lets each patient know exactly how much misoprostol they should take).

+Vaginal bleeding and cramping are expected.
+They mean the treatment is working.
 Misoprostol can also cause other side effects for about 24 hours after taking it.
 None of these side effects are dangerous, but they can be uncomfortable.

 What are the side effects of misoprostol?